StylePart: Image-based Shape Part Manipulation: Related Work

 \subsection{Image-based shape reconstruction and editing}

 Three-dimensional modeling based on a single photo has been a challenge in the field of computer graphics and computer vision.
-Several studies have investigated shape inference from multiple images~\cite{Paul:1996,SSS:2006} and single photos for different shape representations, such as voxel~\cite{marrnet}, point cloud~\cite{su2017a}, mesh~\cite{meshrcnn,mao2020std,pix2surf_2020}, and simple primitives~\cite{chen20133}.
+Several studies have investigated shape inference from multiple images~\cite{Paul:1996,SSS:2006} and single photos for different shape representations, such as voxel~\cite{marrnet,NIPS2016_6206}, point cloud~\cite{su2017a}, mesh~\cite{meshrcnn,mao2020std,pix2surf_2020}, and simple primitives~\cite{chen20133}.
 With advances in deep learning methods, the quality of reconstructed shapes and images has improved tremendously; however, they are usually not semantically controllable.
 Chen~\etal~\cite{chen20133} proposed \textit{3-Sweep}, an interactive method for shape extraction and manipulation in a photo.
 A user can create 3D primitives (cylinders and cuboids) using \textit{3-Sweep} and manipulate the photo content using extracted primitives.
+Banerjee~\etal~\cite{OM3D2014} enable users to manually aligned a publicly available 3D model to guide the completion of geometry and light estimations.
 Unlike previous methods, our method leverages recent advances in part-based generative shape representations~\cite{gao2019sdm,mo2019structurenet} to automatically infer shape attributes.
 Moreover, the shape parts are more complex than simple cylinders and cuboids.